 The battery management system (BMS) is an electronic component that monitors the battery pack and controls charging and discharging.
 Li-ion batteries are designed to operate between about 2.5 to 4.0 V. Overcharging or completely discharging can shorten battery life or trigger dangerous thermal runaway conditions.
 The BMS should prevent overcharging.
 Many BMS also cut power before the battery is fully discharged in order to prolong life.
 Despite this, many riders still baby their batteries by never fully discharging them and also use special chargers to finely control charging speed and amount.

 More sophisticated battery management systems will also monitor the temperature of the pack and trigger a cutoff if overheating occurs.

-Modern battery management systems help to prolong the life of the battery and you shouldn’t worry too much about babying the battery.
+Modern battery management systems help to prolong the life of the battery and you shouldn’t worry too much about babying it.

-- Don’t operate the battery below 32 F (0 C) or above 113 F (45C).
+- Don’t operate the scooter battery in temperatures below 32 F° or above 113 F°.

 The main takeaway here is don’t abuse the battery and it will last the useful life of the scooter.
 We hear from all kinds of people about their broken electric scooters and it’s rarely a battery problem!